-The Main Program takes place on Jalan Raya Sanggingan, just five minutes drive from Ubud Centre.
+The Main Program takes place on Jalan Raya Sanggingan, a five minute drive from the center of Ubud.
 The Main Program venues are Taman Baca, Indus Restaurant and Neka Museum.

 Other events take place in and around Ubud.

 Yes!
 Each year the UWRF recruits a team of approximately 300 volunteers, without whom the Festival would not be possible.
 Volunteer applications for UWRF17 will open in early August.
 For more information please visit the Volunteer page.